The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 Gluon Dashboard

-To track all the changes that happen in the cloud application you can run the Gluon Dashboard web application in your browser again.
+To track all the changes that happen in the cloud application you can run the Gluon Dashboard web application in your browser.
 Sign in with your credentials and go to the Data Management link, you will be able to see the actual content of the settings object (Object tab) and the notes list (List tab):

 At anytime you can delete any entry, and this will be propagated to the client app.